milanaryal/milanaryal.github.io/_posts/2015-06-06-getting-started-with-grunt.md

 Lets break that down:

-* "npm" tells terminal/cmd what program we're commanding.
+* `npm` tells terminal/cmd what program we're commanding.
-* "install" is the command.
+* `install` is the command.
-* "-g" is an argument (a kind of optional bit of info) for the command short way of saying "--global" This means we're installing Grunt globally on our system.
+* `-g` is an argument (a kind of optional bit of info) for the command short way of saying `--global` This means we're installing Grunt globally on our system.
 This is a good thing.
 You want to be able to use it everywhere.
-* "grunt-cli" is another argument.
+* `grunt-cli` is another argument.
 This time telling npm what you want to install.
 In this instance the Grunt Command Line Interface.

 You should close and reopen the terminal as well.
 That's a generic good practice to make sure things are working right.
 Kinda like restarting your computer after you install a new application was in the olden days.